deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

 /Controllers|This is where the controller classes are placed|This is a convention.
 Controller classes can be placed anywhere as they are all compiled into the same assembly.
 /Models|In the *Models* folder are placed the *View model* and *Domain model* classes that handle database tasks.|The *Models* folder is a convention.
 Classes that handle database tasks can be placed in another project as shown in the SportsStore solution.
 /Scripts|This directory is the recommended location for script files for the web application.
 Files like JavaScript, AJAX foundationm, JQuery, TypeScript, etc are placed in the *Scripts* folder.|The *Scripts* folder will be seen in chapter 26
-/Views|This directory holds *views* and *partial views*, usually grouped together in folders named after the controller with which they are associated.|*/Views/web.config* file ensure that views are only rendered via action method
+/Views|This directory holds *views* and *partial views*, usually grouped together in folders named after the controller with which they are associated.|*/Views/web.config* file ensure that views are only rendered via action method.
+/Views/Shared|This directory holds layouts and views which are not specific to a single controller.|-

 <!--
 Chapter 14: Overview of MVC Projects